Immersive and Augmented Reality in Imaging

 This course will introduce the concepts of immersive and augmented reality and demonstrate the current applications of this technology for radiology.
 Immersive reality and interventional radiology modules that can be viewed on readily available viewers and smartphones will be demonstrated.
 The application of Dicom images using augmented reality will also be demonstrated.

-Learn and earn credit at your own pace with unlimited access to this course through July 17, 2021.
+Earn credit at your own pace through July 17, 2021 and continue to access your videos until June 18, 2028.
 See below for detailed information and learning outcomes.

 This course offers 2 CME/SA-CME Credits following completion of an online test.

 Video content for this Online Course will be available to view until June 18, 2028, which is ten years following the issuance date of this course.
 ARRS reserves the right to remove video content before the end of the ten year period.
 Video content that contradicts current science or misleads the viewer based on changes to accepted clinical practice may be removed on a case-by-case basis.